pandaproject/panda/docs/local_development.rst

 Running Javascript unit tests
 =============================

 Running the Javascript unit tests requires that the application server is running (to render the the JST template map).
-To run the Javascript tests first start the test server with ``python manage.py runserver``, then open the file ``client/static/js/SpecRunner.html`` in your browser (e.g. ``file://localhost/Users/onyxfish/src/panda/client/static/js/SpecRunner.html``.
+To run the Javascript tests, first start the test server with ``python manage.py runserver``, then open the file ``client/static/js/SpecRunner.html`` in your browser (e.g. ``file://localhost/Users/onyxfish/src/panda/client/static/js/SpecRunner.html``.